amarczuk/herokuRun/README.md

 #Heroku Run

-Simple module that enables to run commands on one-off heroku dynos from within the node applications.
+Simple module that allows to run commands on one-off heroku dynos from within the node applications.

 ##How to nstall